 But this didn’t ring true for Dr. Monckton Smith.
 She began studying the case files of the murder victims, and rather than crimes of passion that occurred spontaneously, a very different picture emerged.

-Dr. Monckton Smith told the BBC:
+Dr. Monckton Smith said:

 “We’ve been relying on the ‘crime of passion, spontaneous red-mist’ explanation [of killing] forever – and it’s just not true.
 If you start looking at all these cases, there’s planning, determination, there’s always coercive control.”